TheGrayFrost/smartKT/PROJDESC.md

 		- parent id: id of the containing structure/class if variable is a part of structure/class
 		- variable class: GLOBAL, FUNCSTATIC, STRUCTSTATIC, CLASSSTATIC
 		- variable container: the containing function, structure or class if variable is static local as FUNCSTATIC, STRUCTSTATIC or CLASSSTATIC
+	- used for identifying static storage variables at runtime
+9. final_idmap.p: stored info from header deduplication stage
+	- for all the nodes deleted as duplicates, contains the map from deleted node id to original node id
+	- used for correcting files that might contain the nodeids from the deleted nodes
 ******************************************************************************************************************